Winterthur recognizes the diversity of the public’s needs and is committed to providing excellent service to all visitors to the museum and garden.

 Shuttles run between the Visitor Center and museum building every 10 minutes, 9:30 am to 5:30 pm.

-This 20-minute tour features highlights of the garden and introduces the history of Winterthur.
-The tour begins at the Visitor Center ends at the museum building.
-Stops include Azalea Woods, Magnolia Bend, and the Enchanted Woods.
-Due to COVID-19, we will reduce the capacity on shuttles and trams to maintain social distancing.
+Our narrated tram tour features highlights of the garden and introduces the history of Winterthur.
+The tour begins at the Visitor Center ends at the museum building, with a stop at Enchanted Woods.
+Due to COVID-19, capacity is reduced.
+Masks are required on trams when physical distancing of 3 feet cannot be maintained.

-Walking is one of the best ways to experience Winterthur!
-The museum building is about a
+Walking is one of the best ways to experience Winterthur.
+The museum building is a

 Transportation to Winterthur